Vinashu/RimWorldRPG/chapters/chapter_09_quickstart.md

 * If two or more Needs are neglected, mark **+1 Stress**.

 **Trigger a Mental Break** if a colonist reaches **3 Stress** and rolls a **Complication (Story Die 10)**.

+> **Quickstart variant**: The full rulebook uses a Panic Check system (1d6 + Stress).
+This simplified trigger makes one-shots easier to run.

 **Quick Mental Break table (d6):**
 1–2 **Wander / Shut Down**